 In a Partial Window mode the central CCD of both MOS cameras can be operated in a different mode of science data acquisition, reading out only part of the CCD chip.

 In Large Window mode only half of the area in all 12 CCDs is read out, whereas in Small Window mode only a part of CCD number 4 is used to collect data.
 Note that the pn camera in these windowed modes is operated in such a way that non-read regions of the CCDs are exposed to the sky so that bright sources in these "dark" areas might still affect the observation.

 a) MOS + pn

-In the Timing mode, imaging is made only in one dimension, along the column (RAWX) axis.
+In the Timing mode, spatial information is maintained only in one dimension, along the column (RAWX) axis.
 For pn, the full width of CCD4 is active, whereas for MOS the active area is reduced to about 100 columns around the boresight.
-Along the row direction (RAWY axis), data from a predefined area on one CCD chip are collapsed into a one-dimensional row to be read out at high speed.
-Since the 2 MOS cameras orientation differ by 90 degrees, the ``imaging'' directions in the 2 MOS are perpendicular to each other.
+Along the row direction (RAWY axis), spatial information is lost due to continuous shifting and collapsing of rows to be read out at high speed.
+Since the 2 MOS cameras orientations differ by 90 degrees, the ``imaging'' direction in the 2 MOS are perpendicular to each other.

 b) pn only